Learning RISC-V Architecture Through Debugging - Part 2

 riscv

-• You can learn the operating principles of RISC-V's core functionalities, including Exception, Interrupt Controller, and Calling Convention.
+• You can learn the operating principles of the core functions of RISC-V: Exceptions, Interrupt Controllers, and Calling Conventions.

-• You can understand how the RISC-V architecture is utilized in OS kernels like the Linux kernel.
+• You can see how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.

 <Notice>